TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_VO.md

 1. In the Total War Launcher, ensure your mod is enabled and at the top of the load order.
 ![TWLauncher](Campaign_VO_Resources/TWLauncher.png)
 2. Launch Total War Attila, start a new Grand Campaign with the Western Roman Empire, and ensure that your custom audio plays when you select the general in Augusta Vindelicorum.
-Note: Some of your generals will still use their default selection voice lines unless you also set the AudioNodeId for `barbarian.barbarian_pagan.Gen2Land` in the soundbank.
+Note: Some of your generals will still use their default selection voicelines unless you also set the AudioNodeId for `barbarian.barbarian_pagan.Gen2Land` in the soundbank.
 Also, since we overrode the `barbarian_pagan` Voiceover Culture you will hear your custom audio when playing the Franks and Saxons.
 While we also overrode the `att_sub_cult_eastern_sassanid` subculture, we only overrode it for the `att_rel_chr_catholic` religion so you won't hear your custom audio when playing the Sassanids because they don't have the Latin Christianity religion.

 ## Example Packfile